 Reference:

-Easter or Passover in Acts 12
+Easter or Passover in Acts 12!

-Is Passover Pagan? – an interesting talk that says Passover incorporates practices and concepts that exisited prior to formation of Israel as a nation.
+Is Passover Pagan? – an interesting talk that says Passover incorporates practices and concepts that existed prior to formation of Israel as a nation.
 The idea is that God used pagan practices to demonstrate he is the true God.
 So Passover is not Pagan because its focus is on the one true God but some of its elements has pagan roots.